brennanbrown/berryhouse/src/portfolio/bearminder.md

   - Bear App API
   - Keychain
   - XcodeGen
+docsDescription: "A macOS menubar application that tracks daily word counts from the Bear app and posts them to Beeminder goals.
+It aims to replace the functionality of the now-defunct Draft.com for writers who use Bear for their daily writing and Beeminder for goal tracking.
+It runs on-demand or hourly, securely stores tokens in Keychain, and focuses on privacy."
+docsTechnologies: "Swift, macOS AppKit, Beeminder API, Bear App API, Keychain, XcodeGen"
 ---

 Private, local-first macOS utility for writers who track goals in Beeminder and draft in Bear.